tobysharp/hornet/docs/paper.md

 ## 1. Abstract

-Bitcoin's consensus rules are encoded in the implementation of its reference client: "The code is the spec."
+Bitcoin's consensus rules [1] are encoded in the implementation of its reference client [2]: "The code is the spec."
 Yet the nature of this code is unsuitable to formal verification due to side effects, mutable state, concurrency, and legacy design.

 An independent formal specification for Bitcoin could enable verification between versions of the reference client, and against novel client implementations, enhancing software decentralization without the risk of bug-induced consensus splits.
-Such a specification was widely regarded as intractable or impractical due to the complexity of consensus logic.
+Such a specification was widely regarded as intractable or impractical due to the complexity of consensus logic [4].

 We demonstrate a structured, executable, declarative specification of Bitcoin consensus rules, and use this to sync mainnet to tip in 3 hours using a single thread.
 We also introduce the Hornet Domain-Specific Language (DSL) specifically designed to encode these rules unambiguously for execution, enabling formal reasoning, consensus code generation, and AI-driven adversarial testing.

-We introduce our spec-driven client Hornet Node as a modern and elegant complement to the reference client.
+We introduce our spec-driven client Hornet Node [3] as a modern and elegant complement to the reference client.
 Its clear, idiomatic style makes it suitable for education, while its performance makes it ideal for experimentation.
 We highlight architectural contributions such as its layered design, novel efficient data structures, and strong separation of concerns, supported by real-world code examples.
 We argue that Hornet Node and Hornet DSL together provide the first credible path toward a pure, formal, executable specification of Bitcoin consensus.

 <table>
 <tr>